Infected but feeling good: involuntary coronavirus spreaders

 "If you have a passing contact with an infectious person, you would have a very, very low probability of transmission," said Dr. Benjamin Cowling, an epidemiologist at the University of Hong Kong.

 The risk increases with sustained contact, for example, during a face-to-face conversation, or when sharing the same airspace for a long time.
-In addition to his confused stance on masks, "the W.H.O. has said that aerosol transmission does not occur, which is also puzzling," said Dr. Cowling, adding: "I think they are both really wrong."
+In addition to his confused stance on masks, "the WHO has been saying that aerosol transmission does not occur, which is also puzzling," Cowling said, adding: "I think they are both really wrong."

 Experts agreed that people who do not report symptoms transmit infections, which they call asymptomatic transmissions, but they also noted some confusion about the term.